Here is a list of known issues and limitations of the Visual Deep Learning.

 We also set the allow_soft_placement parameter to True.
 As per TensorFlow documentation:

-If you would like TensorFlow to automatically choose an existing and supported device to run the operations in case the specified one doesn’t exist, you can set allow_soft_placement to True in the configuration option when creating the session.
+If you would like TensorFlow to automatically choose an existing and supported device to run the operations in case the specified one doesn’t exist, you can call tf.config.set_soft_device_placement(True).

 DSS provides an Machine learning API to interact with models created in the visual machine learning part of the software.
 However, it is currently not available for Deep Learning.